unixpickle/fbmsgr/README.md

  * Send textual messages to groups or people
  * Receive messages with attachments
-   * File, audio, and video attachments not yet supported.
  * Send read receipts
  * Receive events for incoming messages
  * Receive events for friend "Last Active" updates